thegirishagarwal/ghx-lightbox/README.md

 This is an Angular wrapper library for the [Ghx LightBox](https://thegirishagarwal.github.io/ghx-lightbox/).
 To use this library you should get familiar with the Ghx LightBox documentation as well since this documentation only explains details specific to this wrapper.

-This documentation is for the latest 5/6.x.x version which requires Angular 5 or newer.
-For Angular 4 you need to use the latest 4.x.x version.
-Documentation for the 1.x.x can be found from <a href="https://github.com/thegirishagarwal/ghx-lightbox/">here</a>.
+This documentation is for Angular 8 or newer.
+Documentation can be found from [here](https://thegirishagarwal.github.io/ghx-lightbox/).

 ### Quick links